xaionaro/kvm-pool/README.md

               Default: 8.

        -r, --kill-vm-on-disconnect [0|1]
               Kill the VM if the client disconnected.
 It's to prevent getting session of a one user by another one.

               Default: 1.
+Changing of this options is not implemented, yet.

        -L, --listen host:port
-              Which port to listen for incoming rdesktop connections.
+              Which port to listen for incoming VNC connections.

-              Default: 0.0.0.0:3389.
+              Default: 0.0.0.0:5900.
+Changing of this options is not implemented, yet.

 CONFIGURATION FILE
        kvm-pool supports configuration file.